The slowest coupon collector's problem: Abstract

 \section{Abstract}

-In the coupon collector's problem, every cereal box contains one coupon from a collection of $n$ distinct coupons, each equally likely to appear.
+In the classical coupon collector's problem, every box of breakfast cereal contains one coupon from a collection of $n$ distinct coupons, each equally likely to appear.
 The goal is to find the expected number of boxes a player needs to purchase to complete the whole collection.
-In this work, we extend the classical problem to $k$ players, and find the expected number of boxes required for the slowest and fastest players to complete the whole collection.
-The probability that a particular player is the slowest or fastest player to finish will also be touched~upon.
+In this work, we extend the classical problem to $k$ players who compete with one another to be the first to collect the whole collection.
+We find the expected numbers of boxes required for the slowest and fastest players to finish the game.
+The odds of a particular player being the slowest or fastest player will also be touched upon.
+The solutions will be discussed from both the tractable algebraic techniques as well as the probability point of views. \\